 The bonding nature of a hunt

-A few months ago, Riton’s CEO, Brady Speth, and I discussed an opportunity for a co-sponsored hunt with the internationally known rifle and shotgun manufacturer, Mossberg Firearms.
+A few months ago, John Piscione, the Senior Vice President of Sales at Riton optics, and I discussed an opportunity for a co-sponsored hunt with the internationally known rifle and shotgun manufacturer, Mossberg Firearms.
 Being our first co-sponsored hunt of this magnitude, we carefully contemplated the opportunity.
 We concluded that Mossberg’s long history in the marketplace and Riton’s fresh new perspective in the optics industry, created an ideal partnership.

 The hunt was to take place on the Steinbeck Vineyard in Paso Robles, California.
 There were five tags allotted and we chose the hunters to take part in conjunction with Mossberg’s Director of Media Relations, Linda Powell.
 The tags were split into two hunting groups- each comprising of several days.
 Two of the tags were to be filled by world renowned hunter and author, Craig Boddington and his wife Donna Boddington, who is a well-known and inspirational hunter in her own right.
 The third vacancy was filled by Linda whose hunting knowledge and experience are some of the most respected in the industry.
 The final two tags would be filled by two of the most well-known hunting experts and authors, Andrew McKean and Bryce Towlsey.